davidissamattos/nuvem/README.md

 * `git pull` in the correct folder
 * sudo supervisorctl restart nuvem

+#OBS Remove support for Homebridge.
+It creates instability with the services it is configured
 ## Install Apple Homekit support
 Follow the instructions on
 * https://github.com/nfarina/homebridge